kilpkonn/msc-thesis/main.typ

 createRefs :: Problem -> [ProbColl]
 createRefs p = flatten [tactic1 p, tactic2 p, tacticN p]

--- Create solution to a problem from a refinement
+-- Create a solution to a problem from a refinement
 -- and solutions to subproblems. substitute :: Problem -> SolColl -> Solution
 substitute = {- elided -}
 ```],
 caption: [
-    High level overview of term search algorithm used in Agsy
+    A high-level overview of the term search algorithm used in Agsy
   ],
 ) <agsy-snippet>

-An example of tactic can be seen in @agsy-example-tactic.
+An example of a tactic can be seen in @agsy-example-tactic.
 #figure(
 sourcecode()[```hs
 -- Suggest locals for solving any problem